-These are some common examples of the types of deception that can run afoul of false advertising laws:
+Common examples of the types of deception that can run afoul of false advertising laws include:

 - Outright false statements